SWIFTSIM/SWIFT/doc/RTD/source/Snapshots/index.rst

 ``NumPart_Total``, ``NumPart_HighWord``, and ``NumPart_ThisFile`` contain the number
 of particles actually written (i.e. after sub-sampling), not the total number of particles in the run.

+The field ``CanHaveTypes`` contains information about whether a given particle type is to be expected in snapshots of the run.
+For instance, a simulation with star formation switched on, the code may not have formed a star yet but might in future snapshots.
+This allows reading tools to distinguish fields they will never expect to find in a given simulation from fields that may be present in other outputs.

 Meta-data about the code and run
 --------------------------------